ooddle

 Common Myths

 • Myth one.
 Classical music is universally calming.
 Some classical pieces are intense and stimulating.
+A late Beethoven symphony is not what you want before bed.
 Match the music to the goal.

 How ooddle Applies This

 The Mind and Recovery pillars inside ooddle integrate listening practices into daily routines.
 We suggest specific times to use music for downshifting, focus, or sleep based on your patterns.
+The recommendation is not a generic playlist.
+It is a small intervention placed at the moment of the day when the nervous system most needs it.
 Explorer is free.
 Core is twenty nine dollars per month and personalizes the entire plan.
+Pass at seventy nine dollars per month adds deeper personalization for people who want it.

 Ready to try something different?